akashsethi16/SocialNetworkAnalysis/README.md

 # SocialNetworkAnalysis
-A project of social network analysis where random data set is analysed and used to create network maps and graphs.

 Social Network Analysis (SNA) – sometimes called Organizational Network Analysis (ONA) – is a set of tools and processes for better understanding the relationships in a network.
 In social networks, the members